Tribler/trustchain-superapp/valuetransfer/README.md

 ### Demo of an unverified transfer
 ![permalink setting demo](https://imgur.com/x7R3SNe.gif)

+## Considerations and Limitations
+The notion of trust is implemented in order to refine security against double spending attacks in an offline setting.
+Although the implementation provides its users with extra tools in order to evaluate the trustworthiness of the user on the other end, it is still based on a lot of human assessment.
+An improved GUI and the added notion of trust through scores help with this assessment.
+This could help people living in rural communities with high trust to make transactions in an offline environment.
+But vulnerable people such as the elderly still remain vulnerable, further work is required to protect them and to decide who pays the cost of double spending attacks.
+Furthermore, trust can be boosted through if users have do lots of transactions within their community.
+Someone not from the community and thus without a known trust score might be extra vulnerable in the case of a disaster, when left stranded in an unknown area.

+## Relevance of Offline Cash
+An increasing percentage of all payments are digital each year.
+This movement is also called the transition into a "cashless society".
+In Northern Europe, only an estimated 20\% of payments are still made with cash (https://www.cnbc.com/2018/12/19/millions-would-be-put-at-risk-in-a-cashless-society-research-warns.html).
+In Sweden, between the years 2010 and 2020, the percentage of people that used cash for their last payment dropped from 39\% to 9\% (https://www.riksbank.se/en-gb/payments--cash/payments-in-sweden/payments-in-sweden-2020/1.-the-payment-market-is-being-digitalised/cash-is-losing-ground/).
+This transition is especially difficult for people living in rural areas, the elderly and when there are technical difficulties.
+According to Access to Cash Review [3], 17\% of adults in the United Kingdom would have a hard time transitioning to a cashless society.
+"We identified risks to the viability of rural communities, the loss of personal independence and increased risks of financial abuse and debt.".
+The block chain based digital euro could be a solution to the loss of personal independence and if it has offline functionality, also to the viability in rural communities.

+Some management problems of risks and trade offs for "E-Cash" are described in [4].
+In an online environment, transactions can be verified on the fly at the cost of efficiency and speed.
+In an offline environment however, the efficiency of spending money is high but double spending can only be detected after the fact, potentially at high cost.

 ## Offline Gateway
 In the previous version, a default gateway existed that was hardcoded in the application, with the intended use to have one centralized gateway where all transactions are verified.
 Now, there is an option to scan a QR code that contains information about a gateway.
 With this option, a gateway can be added without making a transaction to that gateway.
 This makes it easier to have a scenario where local gateways are used to provide users with a local verified trust chain.
 When in offline mode, these local gateways can for example be set up in city centers and enforced by police.
 This allows increased verification over a fully offline scenario, but not as much security as a fully connected scenario.